Insiders' View of Government

 Online: May 8-June 24, 2017 | In-Person: May 22-25, 2017 | 3 credits

-This institute is open to current graduate students at the George Washington University (GW), as well as visiting students (e.g., biomedical engineers, medical doctors, J.D. candidates and entrepreneurs in the life-science field) interested in drug and device development and the regulatory aspects of translational research.
+This institute is open to current graduate students at the George Washington University (GW), as well as visiting students, GW alumni, and other individuals (e.g., biomedical engineers, medical doctors, J.D. candidates and other professionals working in the healthcare field) interested in drug and device development and the regulatory aspects of translational research.
+The institute is offered for academic credits and as a conference-only option.

 This summer institute, in the nation’s capital, explores how innovative drugs and devices are developed and regulated.
 You will have the opportunity to: